 Visit the Benidorm Theme Parks – Terra Mitica & Terra Natura

-Against a backdrop of ancient Rome, Greece and Egypt Terra Mitica has theme park rides that will exhilarate and terrify you (possibly).
+Against the backdrop of ancient Rome, Greece, and Egypt Terra Mitica has theme park rides that will exhilarate and terrify you (possibly).
 There are also shows to watch and specific rides for children.
 This is one of the top Benidorm things to do!
-Terra Natura houses more than 1,500 animals with exhibitions, shows and lots more!
+Terra Natura houses more than 1,500 animals with exhibitions, shows, and lots more!
 Book your tickets online now!.

-The Aqua Natura water park covers a huge area, some 40,000 square metres with a wave pool, water chutes, a lighthouse breaker, SPA (for hydrotherapy), sundeck and the children’s pool area.
-Be sure of your spot and book your ticket to Aqua Natura now!
+The Aqua Natura water park covers a huge area, some 40,000 square meters with a wave pool, water chutes, a lighthouse breaker, SPA (for hydrotherapy), sundeck, and the children’s pool area.
+Be sure of your spot and book your ticket to Aqua Natura now!.
+This is one of the top water activities in Benidorm!

-Even bigger than Aqua Natura, (by more than 3 times!) you’ll find a huge number of water slides at Aqualandia, including one that has a 22-metre vertical drop.
+Even bigger than Aqua Natura, (by more than 3 times!) you’ll find a huge number of water slides at Aqualandia, including one that has a 22-meter vertical drop.
 Yep.
 That’s Vertigo.
+You can reserve your tickets to Aqualandia here and save lining up to get in.

-Get Locked In – and Escape at the Lockdown Escape Room
+Get Locked In – and Escape at the lockdown Escape Room Benidorm Costa Blanca

 Best Things to do In Benidorm Old Town

-Head to Benidorm Old Town for a little traditional Spain.
-Here you’ll find narrow alleyways and cobbled streets, whitewashed houses and traditional Tapas bars.
-You’ll find shops with huge whole Serrano hams, great coffee shops and the oldest bar in Benidorm.
+Head to Benidorm Old Town for a little more traditional Spain.
+Here you’ll find narrow alleyways and cobbled streets, whitewashed houses, and traditional Tapas bars.
+The best Tapas in Benidorm is here too.
+You’ll find shops with huge whole Serrano hams, great coffee shops, and the oldest bar in Benidorm.
 This part of the city really is one of the nicest places to visit in Benidorm.
+It also contains some of the nicest things to see in Benidorm.

 The Old Town is located between the beaches of Levante and Poniente.
 This area is known as the Cerro Canfali headlands and is the location of the original fishing village that was Benidorm.

 This is a great spot at the end of Benidorm Old Town.
+It’s one of the loveliest places to go in Benidorm.
 The Placa del Castell is the area that you pass through to get to the famous Balcon del Mediterraneo and possibly even more fabulous views.
 You’ll usually find at least one musician to serenade you and convince you to buy his CD.
 It marks the spot where the old Castle stood.
-It was originally built to defend the Spanish against Algerian pirates in the 14th, 15th and 16th centuries.
+It was originally built to defend the Spanish against Algerian pirates in the 14th, 15th, and 16th centuries.

 The cannons are symbols of the events that took place during the war of Independence against Napoleon’s French army.
 In 1812 the French attempted to seize the town, but the British fleet bombed the tower and did away with the French.